 Put something on the back burner

-The back burner refers to the back part of a stove, which is usually used less often, and for this reason, putting something on the back burner means to put something on hold or consider doing it later.
+The back burner refers to the back part of a stove, which is usually used less often, and for this reason, when you put something on the back burner, it means you put something on hold or consider doing it later.

 Circle back for more English tips!